lucascalvet/2021_22_COMP_Proj/README.md

 ## Compile and Running

 To compile and install the program, run ``gradle installDist``.
 This will compile your classes and create a launcher script in the folder ``./build/install/comp2022-00/bin``.
-For convenience, there are two script files, one for Windows (``comp2022-00.bat``) and another for Linux (``comp2022-00``), in the root folder, that call tihs launcher script.
+For convenience, there are two script files, one for Windows (``comp2022-00.bat``) and another for Linux (``comp2022-00``), in the root folder, that call this launcher script.

 After compilation, a series of tests will be automatically executed.
 The build will stop if any test fails.
 Whenever you want to ignore the tests and build the program anyway, you can call Gradle with the flag ``-x test``.